-There are no covenants in place.
-The Company is reducing discretionary capital expenditure and G&A costs where possible and has sufficient financial strength to navigate through these difficult times until a possible recovery next year.
+The Company is also reducing discretionary capital expenditure and G&A costs where possible and is expected to have sufficient liquidity to meet its commitments through to end of 2021.

-3) Basis of preparation:
+3. Basis of preparation:

-a) Statement of compliance:
+A. Statement of compliance:

 The Company prepares these condensed consolidated interim financial statements in accordance with Canadian generally accepted accounting principles for interim periods, specifically International Accounting Standard 34 Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB").
 They are condensed as they do not include all the information required for full annual financial statements, and they should be read in conjunction with the consolidated financial statements for the year ended December 31, 2019.